-Economic Development Recommendation #1: Create and grow neighborhood commercial districts.
+Economic Development Recommendation #1: Create and grow neighborhood commercial nodes.

 The Eastside Area has lacked investment in existing commercial areas and has struggled to attract retailers and service providers.
-Specifically needed are new retailers that provide everyday retail goods and services including groceries, healthy foods, and health care services, as well as improved accessibility to existing and future opportunities.
-Support to maintain the health of neighborhood commercial districts is needed to attract goods and services to the Eastside Area.
+Specifically needed are new retailers that provide everyday goods and services including groceries, healthy foods, and health care services, as well as improved accessibility to existing and future opportunities.
+Maintaining the health of neighborhood commercial nodes is needed to attract goods and services to the Eastside Area.